 Why transformational leadership development is essential in today’s world

-The benefits of transformational leadership are clear, as psychologist Ronald E. Riggio explains, “Research evidence clearly shows that groups led by transformational leaders have higher levels of performance and satisfaction than groups led by other types of leaders.”
+The benefit of transformational leadership is clear, as psychologist Ronald E. Riggio explains, “Research evidence clearly shows that groups led by transformational leaders have higher levels of performance and satisfaction than groups led by other types of leaders.”
 Other transformational leadership theories echo these findings.

 Transformational leaders also create more agile and responsive organisations that can deliver on changing customer and employee needs.
 In turn this boosts innovation, engagement, and staff retention.

 Importantly, you need to create transformational leaders across your organisation.
-The positive news is that the skills and traits that make up the transformational leadership style can be learnt and developed through coaching, training and continuously feedback.
+The positive news is that the skills and traits that make up this leadership style can be learnt and developed through coaching, transformational leadership training and continuous feedback.

 Download our ebook How Managers Become Leaders: An In-Depth Guide Into Transforming Line Managers Into Successful Leaders to learn how you can build the right leadership skills at all levels of your business.